Computational techniques for sheaf cohomology of locally profinite sets: Constructions via sheer partitions

 \begin{remark} We make a few observations. \begin{itemize} \item Condition (1) will allow us to define continuous functions $f_A$ on $\calD_A$ by defining them piecewise on the $Y_i \cap \calD_A$; continuity only needs to be checked on the individual pieces. \item Condition (2) equivalently asserts that for any $A \in [n+1]^{\geq k+1}$, the set $\bigcup_{i \in A} Y_i$ contains an open neighborhood of $F_A$, i.e.

-However, it is the more verbose condition (2) which will be most useful to us. \item It is immediate from the definition that a $k$-Fubini partition is $\ell$-Fubini whenever $k \leq \ell$; moreover, if $\vec\kappa \neq \emptyset$ then $(-1)$-Fubini partitions never exist, and any partition into clopen sets is $n$-Fubini.
-Consequently, for every nonempty tuple there is a $k_0$ such that a $k$-Fubini partition exists if and only if $k_0 \leq k$. \item Lastly, we observe that an $(n-1)$-Fubini partition is the same as a partition of the product $\prod_{i \leq n} \kappa_i$ into $n+1$ many sets $Y_i$ such that $Y_i$ is ``finite in $i$''-- in the sense that for any $\vec x \in \prod_{j \neq i} \kappa_i$, there are only finitely many $\vec y \in Y_i$ extending $\vec x$.
-This is the sense in which the partition witnesses a failure of Fubini's theorem for $\xkappa$. \end{itemize} \end{remark}
+This reformulation also makes it clearer that $F_A$ is disjoint from $Y_i$ whenever $i\not \in A$.
+However, it is the more verbose condition (2) which will be most useful to us. \item It is immediate from the definition that a $k$-sheer partition is $\ell$-sheer whenever $k \leq \ell$; moreover, if $\vec\kappa \neq \emptyset$ then $(-1)$-sheer partitions never exist, and any partition is $n$-sheer.
+Consequently, for every nonempty tuple there is a $k_0$ such that a $k$-sheer partition exists if and only if $k_0 \leq k$. \end{itemize} \end{remark}